flinker-app/docsfx/docs/setting-up-the-ifc-viewer-in-microsoft-teams.md

 Follow these steps to set up the IFC Viewer in your Microsoft Teams environment.

-> [!TIP]
-> Why Choose the IFC Viewer for  Teams?
-> - **Integrated Experience**: View and interact with 3D IFC models directly in Teams channels.
-> - **Enhanced Collaboration**: Facilitate real-time teamwork among architects, engineers, and managers.
-> - **Data Privacy and Security**: Ensures your files stay within Microsoft 365.

 > [!Note]
-> - 🛡️ **Privacy First: Your Data Stays With You!** We do not upload your files anywhere.
+> - **Privacy First: Your Data Stays With You!** We do not upload your files anywhere.
 All processing is client-side, ensuring full privacy and security.
 For more details, see [Microsoft App Compliance](https://learn.microsoft.com/en-us/microsoft-365-app-certification/teams/flinker-gmbh-open-ifc-viewer?pivots=general).

 ## Setup